Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 *The battlefield is a highly structured tactical grid divided into distinct rows and quadrants for each player.*

-*The **Back Row** serves as the primary deployment and support zone.
-Units typically enter the battlefield here, shielded from enemy close-combat, but must eventually advance to effectively project power.
-The **Front Row** is the primary combat zone.
-Holding the Front Row is strictly required to score Supremacy Points and secure victory.
-Both rows are further divided into three distinct **Quadrants**: Left, Center, and Right.
+*The The battlefield is a shared, continuous 5x3 grid.
+Row 1 is your Deployment Zone (Back Row).
+Row 2 is your Vanguard.
+Row 3 is the neutral Contested Zone.
+Row 4 is the opponent's Vanguard, and Row 5 is the opponent's Deployment Zone.
+Each row is divided into three columns (Left, Center, Right).
+Physical line of sight is obstructed by any quadrant operating at maximum capacity (e.g., containing a Massive unit or two Large units); attacks cannot pass through these obstructed quadrants.
 A unit is considered "adjacent" to units in the quadrants directly next to it, both horizontally and vertically.*

 ### ***A. Quadrant Capacity and Unit Sizes***